Convert RLE to PS

 The PostScript (PS) file extension stands for "PostScript", a dynamic page description language developed by Adobe in the early 1980s.
 Primarily used for desktop publishing, vector graphics, and printing tasks, PS files are particularly beneficial in ensuring high-quality output across various devices.
 As a precursor to PDFs, they encode textual and graphical content with great precision, facilitating consistent rendering on any platform.
 Renowned for their robust and flexible nature, PostScript files have played a pivotal role in digital typography and printing, underpinning many modern typesetting applications and output systems.

-Wait for the converter to finish and download your PS image.
+Wait for the converter to finalize, then access your PS image.

 Convert RLE to PostScript Level 1, PostScript Level 2, or PostScript 3.